citusdata/test-automation/README.md

 cd azure

 # open and modify the instance types/discs as you wish
-# for valgrind tests, set `numberOfWorkers` to `0` as we do not allocate seperate instances for workers.
+# for valgrind tests, set `numberOfWorkers` to `0` as we only need a single machine cluster
 less azuredeploy.parameters.json

 # Quickly start a cluster of with defaults.
 This will create a resource group and use it for the cluster.